 Small-Town and Rural Ministry

-As one of five seminaries of the Minnesota Consortium of Theological Schools, Bethel participates in the Northland Ministry Partnership.
-Through this project, courses and other learning experiences are offered annually with a focus on ministry in small towns and rural areas.
+As one of five seminaries of the Minnesota Consortium of Theological Schools, Bethel students may take courses and other learning experiences offered annually through consortium partner schools with a focus on ministry in small towns and rural areas.

 Bethel Seminary St. Paul also partners with the Rural Home Missionary Association’s Town and Country Training Program.
 The program offers summer courses focused on contextualized training in small towns and rural settings.
 Courses of study include ministry, ministry leadership, pastoral care, faith communication, and a seminar in small-town and rural ministry.